 Creme brule with orange zest.
 Again, sweetened to perfection!

 Cannoli: Piccolo or grande, filled with cream or chocolate, it is the perfect infusion of sugar to keep you going as you explore Florence.
-So versatile is the cannolo, that we had it at all times of the day, including breakfast, with an espresso to perfectly balance the sweetness!

 And of course, wash it all down with a lip-smacking glass of Chianti from the Tuscan wineries!
 Salute!